8 basic steps from unpacking to autonomous drive/flight

 We have produced many helpful videos on using our indoor positioning system – Indoor “GPS”.
 The most fundamental ones are about Unpacking Marvelmind Indoor “GPS”.
 Watch it first to know what to do when you get a parcel from us.

-Since we have so many different hardware variants, the video was published quite some time ago, and we progressed far with developing the SW.
+Since we have so many different hardware variants, the video was published quite some time ago, and we have made significant progress in developing the SW.
 The details are slightly different.
 But the whole idea and approach are the same.
 Check the video.
 Get the point and follow the Operating Manual‘s step-by-step guide in more detail.

 2) Follow the Operating Manual's step-by-step guide

-For most common Starter Sets, we just put a step-by-step guide in the Operating Manual explaining in deep detail what to do to get the tracking from the system.
+For the most common Starter Sets, we include a step-by-step guide in the Operating Manual that explains in detail how to get the tracking from the system.
 It is straightforward.

 Thus, we won’t focus on those details in this article.
-We assume that you have followed them and successfully made the system up and running.
+We assume you have followed them and successfully set up the system and have it running.

 3) What are the next steps?

-After you have good tracking in the Dashboard, it is time to think about integrating it into your device.
+Once you have good tracking in the Dashboard, it is time to consider integrating it into your device.
 Not earlier.

 In general, we very strongly advise sticking to the following strategy:

-• Move to the next stage only when you succeeded in the previous step
+• Move to the next stage only when you have succeeded in the previous step

 • Don’t jump over.
-It will likely bring to the loss of time and to a need to return back
+It will likely lead to the loss of time and to a need to return

 • If you struggle, check the Help page